 Start with the inside.
 Throw away the trash.
 Empty the console.
 Clean the dash, consoles, cup holders and steering wheel with a good cleaner like Armor All.
 Use a water and white vinegar solution to clean the grime and fingerprints off the glass without streaking.
 Empty the contents of your glove box except for the owner's manual.
 Remove any CDs or DVDs from the car.

 Wash and wax the exterior of the car.
 Buff the car really well so it shines like new (or as good as it can get).
 Shine the wheel covers too.
 Once the car is all clean, park it in the garage if possible.

-If you car has been listed for more than a week on Craigslist and you haven't gotten any inquiries, it is likely that your price is too high for what you are selling.
-Reevaluate your price and your ad description, then refresh your ad so it moves to the top of the list on Craigslist.
-If after two weeks it hasn't sold, pull the ad, wait a of couple weeks and list it again.
-If it is priced right, it WILL sell!
+If your car has been listed for more than a week on Craigslist and you haven't gotten any inquiries, it is likely that your price is too high for what you are selling.
+Reevaluate your price and your ad description, then refresh your ad, so it moves to the top of the list on Craigslist.
+If after two weeks it hasn't sold, pull the ad, wait a couple of weeks and list it again.
+If it is priced right, it will sell!

 Craigslist: An Easy Way to Buy and Sell

 CarMax or Craigslist?

 CarMax and Craigslist are both viable options to sell your car.
 Of the two, CarMax is definitely the easiest option, if you are willing to sell for less than the value.
 When I sold my Toyota Sienna, the car was eight years old.
 CarMax priced it $1,000 less than my dealer trade-in offer and $3,000 less than what I sold it for on Craigslist.
 And, it sold in 48 hours on Craigslist.
 The key to success?
 Price it fairly, clean it thoroughly and write a descriptive ad.
 Also, list the ad on a Thursday or Friday since most people will have more time to shop on the weekend.